mashurex/dockerfile-maven-issue-repro/README.md

 !target/application.jar
 ```

-The `docker` client interprets this to ignore everything exception the `target/application.jar` but still includes
+The `docker` client interprets this to ignore everything except the `target/application.jar` but still implicitly includes
 the `Dockerfile`.
-The `dockerfile-maven` plugin process interprets this more logicially correct,
+The `dockerfile-maven` plugin process interprets this more explicitly,
-as in it ignores *everything* but the single `target/application.jar` including the `Dockerfile`
+as in it ignores *everything* but the single `target/application.jar`, including the `Dockerfile`

 ### Updated .dockerignore
 If for some reason you wanted to keep the `**` ignore everything line, you could create a file like so: